top of page

 Underpinned by the work of Boxall, and using the Boxall profile to inform the stages of development for individual pupils

 To specifically focus on helping young people to build core social skills and regulate their behaviour.

 The Nurture programme is a 6 (2 terms) month dual-registered placement for year 3 -6 pupils at risk of permanent exclusion.
 Pupils will attend their mainstream school for half days where they will continue to engage with the National Curriculum.
-Our nurture programme aims to develop pupils Social, Emotional and Mental Health (SEMH) as part of a short term intervention programme.
+Our nurture programme aims to develop pupils Social, Emotional and Mental Health (SEMH) as part of a short term programme.
 Pupils will engage in purposeful tasks, each with a rationale for the skills that pupils will have the opportunity to develop over their 2 terms on roll measured against the Boxall profile.
 The nurture programme varies it's theme each half term, however the skill development and order of the tasks remains consistent so that pupils have multiple opportunities to develop their SEMH skills.